sagautam5/changepassword/README.md

 # Change Password

   Change Password is a laravel package for changing logged in user password.
 General authentication features like login, register, forget password and email verification already comes with laravel builtin authentication.
-Password change feature for loggedin user is yet missing.
+Password change feature for loggedin user is still missing.
   You can use this package to allow logged in users to change their password.

   Change Password Requires